mvolkmann/blog/src/dart.md

 the combine function is called with `initialValue` and the first element.
 In the first iteration of the `reduce` method, the combine function is called with the first and second elements.

+The `Iterator` generic class provides the read-only instance property `current` which holds the current element and the instance method `moveNext()` which sets `current` to the next element and returns a `bool` indicating if there is another element.
+Instances of this class are not typically used directly.
+Instead, syntax like the `for-in` loop are used to iterate over an `Iterable`.

 ### List Class